Conference 2026

 Drawing on behavioural economics, nudge theory, and choice architecture, participants will discover practical frameworks for understanding behavioural barriers and designing more effective interventions.

-Conference room: Lorentz, first floor
+Conference room: Lorentz, ground floor

 Anne Loonen